pytest-dev/pytest-xdist/OVERVIEW.md

    the `pytest_runtest_protocol` for each test item, but in xdist **workers** sit idly waiting for **master node** to send tests for execution.
 As tests are received by **workers**, `pytest_runtest_protocol` is executed for each test.
-   Here it worth noting an implementation detail: at least one test is kept always in **worker nodes** must they comply with `pytest_runtest_protocol` in that it needs to know which will be the `nextitem` in the hook call: either a new test in case the **master node** sends a new test, or `None` if the **worker** receives a "shutdown" request.
+   Here it worth noting an implementation detail: **workers** always must keep at least one test item on their queue due to how the `pytest_runtest_protocol(item, nextitem)` hook is defined: in order to pass the `nextitem` to the hook, the worker must wait for more instructions from master before executing that remaining test.
+If it receives more tests, then it can safely call `pytest_runtest_protocol` because it knows what the `nextitem` parameter will be.
+   If it receives a "shutdown" signal, then it can execute the hook passing `nextitem` as `None`.

 1. As tests are started and completed at the **workers**, the results are sent back to the **master node**, which then just forwards the results to